CTUAvastLab/Mill.jl/docs/src/examples/musk/musk.md

 y_oh = Flux.onehotbatch(y, 1:2)           # one-hot encoding
 ```

-Once the data are in [`Mill.jl`](https://github.com/CTUAvastLab/Mill.jl) internal format, we will manually create a model. [`BagModel`](@ref) is designed to implement a basic multi-instance learning model utilizing two feed-forward networks with an aggregaton operator in between:
+Once the data are in `Mill` internal format, we will manually create a model. [`BagModel`](@ref) is designed to implement a basic multi-instance learning model utilizing two feed-forward networks with an aggregaton operator in between:

 ```@repl musk
 model = BagModel(